 In addition, Montebello recognises the important role we have in safeguarding children from Forced Marriage.
 (The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of schools and colleges.
 School and college staff can contact the Forced Marriage Unit if they need advice or information.
 Contact: 020 7008 0151 or email: fmu@fco.gov.uk.)
+KCSiE 2023 states 'In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'Marriages' as well as legal marriages.'.

 Early years providers have a duty under section 40 of the Childcare Act 2006 to comply with the welfare requirements of the Statutory Framework for the Early Years Foundation Stage.

 The Teachers' Standards (DfE 2013) also requires all teachers to 'uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside the educational setting, including:

-• Treating students with dignity, building relationships rooted in mutual respect, and always observing proper boundaries appropriate to a teacher's professional position.

-- Having regard for the need to safeguard students' well-being, in accordance with statutory provisions - Showing tolerance of and respect for the rights of others
+- Treating students with dignity, building relationships rooted in mutual respect, and always observing proper boundaries appropriate to a teacher's professional position. - Having regard for the need to safeguard students' well-being, in accordance with statutory provisions - Showing tolerance of and respect for the rights of others